 A similarity between training and state schools is the teaching hours will be about 20-25 hours in the classroom.
 The rest of the 15-20 hours during your work week will be allotted to office hours, lesson planning, and in-center trainings.
 It depends on your school, but some (training centers and state schools alike) will decide not to have office hours/lesson planning time; which means more free time for you!

 Training center.
-Because private language schools generally care about the satisfaction of children and parents that attend the school, typically the largest class size you’ll teach is about 15 students.
-At EF, students aged 3-6 will have no more than 10 kids to a class.
-And students in the ages of 7-18 will have no more than 16 children in one classroom.
-In terms of adult language centers, a typical classroom is quite intimate and can have about 10 students in one class.
-As training centers are after school classes, or additional schooling for students, you may not have the same students for one calendar year.
+Because private language schools generally care about the satisfaction of children and parents that attend the school, the largest class size you’ll teach is typically about 15 students.
+At EF, students aged 3-6 will have no more than 10 kids to a class and students in the ages of 7-18 will have no more than 16 children in one classroom.
+In terms of adult language centers, a typical classroom has about 10 students in one class.
+As training centers are additional schooling for students, you may not have the same students for one calendar year.
 For example, at EF, one course book takes 6 months to complete.
-You will generally be with the same students for the course of that book, but when you continue onto the second course book, some students might have dropped out and new students be inserted into your class.
+You will generally be with the same students for the course of that book but the enrollment might change for the next one.

 State school.
 Depending on what grade you teach, class sizes will vary at state schools.
 As a general rule of thumb, public kindergartens will have about 20-25 in a class and as you increase in level, the more crowded classrooms will be.
 It is normal to see a middle or high school classroom filled with 50-60 students.
 And a university level teacher could have up to 70 students in one class!
 For the most part, you’ll be with the same students throughout the course of your teaching year.
 Another thing to mention with state schools is you could be the only foreign teacher in the whole school (depending on how rural the school is), or you could have a large number of international teachers in your school.